viniciusMoraesChaves/PTAC/README.md

 # PTAC
-A side project to help in academic life
+"A side project to help in academic life"

+dependencias:
+`npm install express`

+to run:
+`node server.js`